AdobeDocs/experience-manager-64.en/help/communities/using/create-site.md

 >1. next to "Settings" select "Edit"
 >1. in pop up dialog for Agent Settings, select Transport tab
 >1. in URI, change the port number, 4503, to the desired port number >
->    * for example, to use port 6103 :
+>    * for example, to use port 6103:
 >      http://localhost:6103/bin/receive?sling:authRequestLogin=1
 >
 >1. select "OK"
 >1. (optional) select 'Clear' or 'Force Retry' to reset the replication queue
 >

-#### Select Publish {#select-publish}
+### Select Publish {#select-publish}

 After ensuring the publish server is running, select the world icon to publish the community site.

 ![](assets/chlimage_1-360.png)

-When the community site has been successfully published, a message briefly appears :
+When the community site has been successfully published, a message briefly appears:

 ![](assets/chlimage_1-361.png)